Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Results

 We have additionally applied the Jeans analysis to the nearest pericentre and apocentre snapshots of the dwarfs.
 The comparison of the accuracy of the recovered profiles is shown in the subpanels of Figures~\ref{fig:for_car_dens} and \ref{fig:dra_scp_umi_dens}.
 Overall, we see that the quality of the density profile recovery is consistent with that of the present-day snapshots.
+Our analysis with the \citet{Wolf_2010} mass estimator, even in the extreme case of Ursa Minor, also predicts variation of below the 10~per~cent level for our sample of dwarf galaxies.
 The main discrepancy is in the outskirts of the dwarfs, where the density inferred at apocentre is overestimated compared to the pericentre.
 This may seem counterintuitive, but the majority of the mass loss occurs after the pericentric passage is complete, such that the outer density slope is higher at the next apocentre than at pericentre \citep{penarrubiatides}.
 Since our priors assume density slopes $\gamma$ between 0 and 3, the inferred density is, therefore, more inaccurate at apocentre (if the apocentre snapshot is after the pericentre).
 Note that this trend is reversed for Carina in the heavy potential, where the pericentre snapshot is after the apocentre one.

 Ursa Minor in the `heavy' potential shows systematic overestimation of the central density at both the peri- and apocentre snapshots.
 These snapshots occur after the present-day snapshot, and we find that the central line-of-sight velocity dispersion at these times is increased, transforming the velocity dispersion profile from a fairly flat to a declining one.
 This is because the stellar component becomes more strongly deformed and heated by tidal forces (see bottom panel of Figure~\ref{fig:umi_wolf_ratio_dm}), although we do not see signs of unbound stars in terms of the line-of-sight velocity-distance distribution \citep{klimentowski2}, with all stars passing the $3\sigma$ clipping test.